maciejbak85/kafka-scala/README.md

 # kafkaScala
-Kafka scala using docker compose
+Running scala backend service with kafka in docker